Using the Class Store to Teach Economic Principles

 - Unit Plan:

-This lesson will give teachers effective ways to use the store to teach important economic principles throughout the year.
+This lesson will help teachers use their classroom store to teach important economic principles throughout the year.
 Teachers can choose among five activities depending on the economic principles that they are required to teach at their grade level.
 The activities introduce students to concepts like spending vs. saving, supply and demand, opportunity cost, and inflation.

 - Reflect on the importance of saving money